Clinician-scientist joins IU Department of Otolaryngology faculty

 Ramakrishnan is the second rhinologist in a few months to join the department; Satyan Sreenath, MD, assistant professor of clinical otolaryngology—head and neck surgery, started at IU School of Medicine in fall 2021.
 Rhinologists treat patients with chronic nose, sinus and breathing conditions, such as chronic rhinosinusitis and nasal polyps, nasal obstruction, sinonasal tumors, and perform endoscopic approaches to the skull base and orbit.

-In addition to clinical care, Ramakrishnan’s role as a clinician-scientist lends itself toward advancing basic science and clinical research.
+In addition to clinical care, Ramakrishnan’s role as a clinician-scientist lends itself toward advancing basic science and clinical research in his laboratory at IU School of Medicine.
 His clinical research centers on understanding patient outcomes from chronic rhinosinusitis and using these insights to choose appropriate personalized treatment plans for patients that maximize the chances for success.

 Ramakrishnan, who has consecutively received funding from the National Institute on Deafness and Other Communication Disorders, part of the National Institutes of Health, over the past several years, said his basic science interests have stemmed from these clinical findings.